Furnace and boiler rebates – income qualified

-- You must be a residential FortisBC natural gas customer, with natural gas as your primary source of heat.
+- You must be a residential FortisBC natural gas customer with only one active residential natural gas account, upgrading the heating system at your primary residence and have natural gas as your primary source of heat.

 - Your combined annual household income (from all sources) must be below the maximum shown for your household size.
 Proof of income is required.

-- You must install an eligible ENERGY STAR furnace or boiler with a two-pipe direct vent system, as verified by a photograph included with your application.
+- You must install an eligible ENERGY STAR furnace or boiler with a two-pipe direct vent system.
+A photo of the two-pipe direct vent system (sample 1, sample 2) must be made available upon request.

-- Applications must be submitted within six months of the installation date.
+- Applications must be submitted within one year of the installation date.

 |95 to 96.9 per cent annual fuel utilization efficiency (AFUE) furnace with a maximum size of 80,000 BTU/hour||$2,000||Eligible furnaces|